 If you add a handshower to the Gooseneck faucet (below), however, you need to make certain that the handshower unit has a vacuum breaker (because the handshower could get into the bathwater).
 The faucet shown below comes standard with the required backflow prevention device.

-An example of a “grey area” would be the installation of an English Telephone Faucet (below).
+An example of a “gray area” would be the installation of an English Telephone Faucet (below).
 According to the ICC, you only need to install backflow prevention devices to the hot and cold supply lines (the handshower would not need a separate backflow prevention device).
 Some enforcement agencies, on the other hand, would not insist on backflow prevention devices in your supply lines.
 Instead, they might only require that you add a vacuum breaker to the handshower because the faucet spout is above the overflow.

 With that said, our advice is to always install backflow prevention devices when the spout is located below the flood level (rim) of the tub.
 Some devices are small and decorative so they can be installed right at the faucet.
 Others are designed for installation directly on your supply lines.
 Remember: Although backflow prevention devices do not necessarily need to be exposed, they MUST be accessible so they can be maintained and inspected.